 Oil-based paints are favourable when painting uPVC.
 This because they dry hard and more suited for outside areas!
 Many paint brands are claiming to be specifically for uPVC but are water-based and will not last very long.

-Before you start painting you must prepare your uPVC for painting.
-To make sure your paint can grip/key to the uPVC surface we would suggest you scuff them slightly with sandpaper @180-grade.
+Before you start painting uPVC windows and doors you must prepare for a successful DIY task.
+To make sure your paint can grip/key to the uPVC surface we would suggest you scuff them slightly with sandpaper @220-grade.

-Give them a good clean with a de-greaser so there is no barrier and make sure they are dry before starting to paint.
+This level of grit is high and will only dull your uPVC, this is a must for a successful paint job.
+Give them a good clean with a de-greaser so there is no barrier, making sure they are dry before you start.

 - Scuff slightly with 180 grade